zinob/sekube/README.rst

 with ``kubectl [blah] -o json | jq -r .data[] |base64 -d`` and it gets quite tedious after a while.
 This script aims to be stupid and simple and just simplify those steps.

+Further more trying to use kubectl for tab-completion can be quite a chore due to the long response time.
+In order to aliviate this sekube tries to keep a local cache of availible keys in order to make tab-completion faster.

 Usage example
 -------------